flatironinstitute/ManifoldEM/README.md

 entire document, carefully check this GitHub forum for similar inquiries or, if no similar posts exist, create a new thread detailing your inquiry.

-This software was initially developed in the Frank research group at Columbia University (https://joachimfranklab.org) in collaboration with members from UWM (see below).
+This software was initially developed in the [Frank lab](https://joachimfranklab.org) at Columbia University in collaboration with members from UWM (see below).
 The following resources may prove useful for a review of ManifoldEM history, theory and implementations:
 1. Dashti, A. et al. Trajectories of the ribosome as a Brownian nanomachine.
 PNAS, 2014.
+[DOI](https://doi.org/10.1073/pnas.1419276111)
 2. Dashti, A. et al. Retrieving functional pathways of biomolecules from single-particle snapshots.
 Nature Communications, 2020.
+[DOI](https://doi.org/10.1038/s41467-020-18403-x)
 3. Mashayekhi, G. ManifoldEM Matlab repository. https://github.com/GMashayekhi/ManifoldEM_Matlab
+4. Maji, S. et al. Propagation of Conformational Coordinates Across Angular Space in Mapping the Continuum of States from Cryo-EM Data by Manifold Embedding.
+JCIM, 2020.
+[DOI](https://doi.org/10.1021/acs.jcim.9b01115)
-4. Seitz, E. et al. Geometric machine learning informed by ground truth: Recovery of conformational continuum from single-particle cryo-EM data of biomolecules. bioRxiv, 2021.
+5. Seitz, E. et al. Recovery of conformational continuum from single-particle cryo-EM images: Optimization of manifoldEM informed by Ground Truth.
+IEEE Transactions on Computational Imaging, 2022.
+[DOI](https://doi.org/10.1109/TCI.2022.3174801)

 ## Installation
 Should be installable in any modern python/conda environment (python 3.9+, though `mayavi` and